Hifza278/Software_Requirement_Engineering/README.md

 # Software_Requirement_Engineering
-All report  related to project is present
+All reports related to the project are present.
+In this course, we make an SRS of the Bus Reservation system.